 - Allergy – In addition to causing itchy skin and hair loss in general, allergies can also cause ear problems.
-Food allergy is a common cause, and sometimes even flea allergy.
+Food allergy and atopy are common causes.

 - Parasites – Ear mites are also a cause of ear disease, especially in cats.
 Also chiggers and sometimes ticks.